dssg/streetlights-crime/README.md

 ## The data: crime reports and streetlight outages

-This project uses data from the [City of Chicago Data Portal](https://data.cityofchicago.org/), which contains a variety useful City of Chicago datasets.
+This project uses data from the [City of Chicago Data Portal](https://data.cityofchicago.org/), which contains a variety of useful City of Chicago datasets.
 We believe the Data Portal allows for a rich set of important questions to be studied in a way that they could not be studied otherwise.
 Further, as this project demonstrates, the data can be used to study questions that matter and that are important for department planning.

 **[Read more about what data we use in the wiki](https://github.com/dssg/streetlights-crime/wiki/Data:-City-of-Chicago-Data-Portal)**